-The Machame route is one of our most highly recommended routes to climb Kilimanjaro as it offers great acclimatisation program, allowing the climbers to “walk high, sleep low”, and as a result enjoy one of the highest summit success rate of all the routes to climb Mt Kilimanjaro.
+The Machame route is one of my most recommended routes to climb Kilimanjaro as it offers great acclimatisation, allowing the climbers to “walk high, sleep low”, and as a result enjoy one of the highest summit success rate of all the routes to climb Mt Kilimanjaro.

 It goes by the nickname of “The Whisky Route” although no whisky is available!

-You can climb Kilimanjaro over 6 days via the Machame route but we recommend taking 7 days.
-The reason for this is that it offers much better acclimatisation and allows the pre-summit day to be split into 2, which means that you have 2 shorter days of trekking prior to your summit ascent.
+This 7-day program to climb Kilimanjaro offers a great acclimatisation and allows the pre-summit day to be split into 2, which means that you have 2 shorter days of trekking prior to your summit ascent.
 This really helps and has proved a great success, as well as a more enjoyable way to climb Mount Kilimanjaro.

 Here are some of the key facts of the ascent I organise for my clients: